 How do I get started on the college search and list building process?

 You may have already started thinking about colleges and doing some online research.
-But it not, make sure get started your junior year.
+But if not, make sure to get started during your junior year.
 Here are some helpful tips:

 - Continue to research colleges online (the List Builder will direct you to the college’s website and College Scorecard, but you can also visit other search engines like Big Futures and follow colleges on social media).

 - Talk with your family, counselor, and teachers about colleges.